 Possibly the best way to view the sights of this gorgeous city is on the water.
 With many significant landmarks set upon the banks of the Danube, it’s the perfect way to take it all in without the pressure of crowds.

 Get your Guide has a wide selection of tours to choose from at a competitive rate, so it’s worth checking them out before your trip.
+Book online in advance to save you more time to enjoy your Budapest itinerary.

 Or, if you’re on a real shoestring budget, you can take the public transport boats for just a fraction of the price.
 It will be a no-thrills experience, but the views will ultimately be the same.
+Book a Tour: Budapest – Danube River Boat Cruises

 Pick your Sunset Spot

-Day 2 of Budapest Itinerary
+Day 2 in Budapest

 Getting to the Castle District

-Alternatively, you can take the bus from the city centre.
-The number 16 bus regularly runs from Deak Ferenc Square and can be picked up at numerous stops along the route.
 Or, you could book the Official Buda Castle Electric Hop-On Hop-Off Bus.
 That way you can get off and hop back on at any of the 23 major attractions in the castle area.

 Finally, the Funicular cable car located at the end of the chain bridge is open from 7.30 am to 10.00 pm.
 A return ticket will set you back HUF 1800.